-California Assessment of Student Performance and Progress (CAASPP)
+California Assessment of Student Performance and Progress

 The California Assessment of Student Performance and Progress (CAASPP) includes computer-based and paper-pencil assessments.
 The computer-based assessments are the Smarter Balanced English Language Arts/Literacy (ELA) and Mathematics tests, administered to grades three through eight and eleven.
 There is also an optional Standards-based Test in Spanish (STS) for Reading/Language Arts (RLA).
+Additionally, the new California Science Test (CAST) based on the Next Generation Science Standards for California Public Schools (CA NGSS) was first administered operationally in the 2018-2019 school year.